Meet MI School Scoop

 Private and public school experiences shaped me, but I draw the line at disrupting the lives of students and staff members for personal gain and political clout.

-My oldest child started kindergarten in a desirable suburban district during the pandemic.
-Our already unusual start turned troubling when school board meetings turned into battlefields for the latest efforts to privatize education.
-I've experienced:
+My oldest child started kindergarten in one of Michigan's top suburban school districts during the pandemic.
+Our already unusual start only intensified when school board meetings turned into heated battlefields.
+None of these bizarre disruptions felt quite right, so I leaped to become the "Erin Brockovich" of Michigan schools to connect the dots.

-- Multiple failed recall attempts by local attack groups on our district's school board
+- Multiple failed recall attempts by local attack groups on our district's duly elected school board

 - District lawsuits filed by Moms for Liberty members

-- Traveling tours of public commenters, including from hours away
+- Traveling tours of public commenters, including those from hours away

 - Theatrical book passage readings to promote bans

-- Scary verbal threats against district leaders and parents
+- Violent verbal threats against district leaders and parents

-- Disinformation-filled "vote no" campaigns on bonds and millages
+- Disinformation-filled "vote no" campaigns about candidates, bonds and millages, and bathrooms

 - Misinformation about curriculum, media center materials, and sex-ed

-I stepped up to host candidate forums, connect Michigan school supporters, advocate for students, and fight a machine that is anything but "a grassroots group of concerned parents."
+In 2022, I stepped up to host a 13-candidate school board forum, connect Michigan school supporters, advocate for students, and fight a machine that is anything but "a grassroots group of concerned parents."
+Truth in our community helped shield our district from further harm.
+Every community deserves the truth.

 A distaste for deception inspired this mission.
 Protecting public schools powers its purpose.